gautamsunidhi/loopify-playlist/README.md

 Enter your choice:
 ```

-### Example session: Adding Songs and Testing 'playNext()'
+### Example session: Adding Songs and Testing `playNext()`

-Below is a sample console session that demonstrates how songs are added to the playlist and how 'playNext()' moves through the playlist with wrap-around behavior.
+Below is a sample console session that demonstrates how songs are added to the playlist and how `playNext()` moves through the playlist with wrap-around behavior.

 ```
 Enter your choice: 0